This moist, rich buttermilk chocolate cake is fudgy, tender, made in one bowl, and topped with a glossy chocolate frosting.

 Full measurements are in the recipe card below.

-Dutch cocoa powder– we like to use Dutch-process cocoa powder for our chocolate cake because we like the deep and rich chocolate taste, but the natural cocoa powder will work great as well!
+Dutch cocoa powder– I like to use Dutch-process cocoa powder for my chocolate cake because I like the deep and rich chocolate taste, but the natural cocoa powder will work great as well!

-Baking powder and baking soda – to help the cake rise.
+Baking powder and baking soda – to allow the cake to rise.
+Make sure that your baking powder and baking soda aren’t expired.

 Buttermilk- gives the cake extra moisture.
 You can make your own buttermilk if you don’t have one on hand.
 Simply mix a cup of milk with a tablespoon of vinegar or lemon juice and let it sit for at least 10 minutes.